iiotntust/1141Robot_UPTP/README.md

 # 1141 Introduction to Robotics Tutorial
 ## ME4609301 Mechanical Engineering Department, Taiwan-Paraquay Polytechnic University
 - This course covers the basic manipulator operation and programming of EPSON and ABB robotic arms, as well as machine vision, human-machine interface(HMI), and peripheral I/O integration.
 Students should work in a team to have a better comprehension of the robot system.
 In an intensive course, some content may be skipped or the requirements may be reduced.
 (Course hour arrangement suggestion: Intensive course 32 hours, standard course time 64 hours.)
-- In the robotics tutorial, the first part with the EPSON robot, students learn the basic pick-and-place operation using the robot arm, becoming familiar with the manipulator's operation and experiencing the precision and accuracy.
+- In this robotics tutorial (intensive), the first part with the EPSON robot, students learn the basic pick-and-place operation using the robot arm, becoming familiar with the manipulator's operation and experiencing the precision and accuracy.
 The second part involves students practicing hand-eye coordination with a camera-facilitated ABB robot.

 ## :beginner: EPSON Robot (Exercises and resources)
 - Basic and Challenging tasks: (by team)